Monkeypox Virus (MPV) Information

 • People of any sexual orientation or gender identity whose sex partners are eligible per the criteria above

-• People who know or suspect they have been exposed to MPV in the last 14 days
+• People who know or suspect they have been exposed to mpox in the last 14 days

-Monkeypox (MPV) is a rare disease caused by infection with the monkeypox virus.
-Monkeypox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
-Monkeypox symptoms are similar to smallpox symptoms, but milder, and monkeypox is rarely fatal.
-Monkeypox is not related to chickenpox.
+Mpox is a rare disease caused by infection with the mpox virus.
+Mpox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
+Mpox symptoms are similar to smallpox symptoms, but milder, and mpox is rarely fatal.
+Mpox is not related to chickenpox.

-In the recent outbreak, the rash or sores is often seen in the genital/groin area as well as in and around the anal area but can occur all over the body as well as on the palms of the hands and soles of feet.
-Some recent patients have also reported anal symptoms like bleeding, pain, and mucous.
+The mpox rash or sores are often seen in the genital/groin area as well as in and around the anal area but can occur all over the body as well as on the palms of the hands and soles of feet.
+Some recent patients have also reported anal symptoms like bleeding, pain, and mucus.

-Although Monkeypox (MPV) can affect anyone regardless of sex, gender, or sexual orientation, recent clusters have disproportionately occurred in men who have sex with men.
+Although mpox can affect anyone regardless of sex, gender, or sexual orientation, recent clusters have disproportionately occurred in men who have sex with men.

 The virus can also spread through: